Skip to Primary Content

 Improve the health and welfare of working equids through direct veterinary care and education, Educate and empower animal caretakers, community members, and local animal health workers on best practices in nutrition, hoof care, dentistry, wound management, and preventive medicine, Collaborate with local veterinarians, veterinary schools, NGOs, and communities to strengthen sustainable animal care solutions, Raise awareness of the vital role working equids play in developing economies and family livelihoods

-Key Goals We Support: Deliver hands‑on medical care, farrier services, dentistry, surgery, and parasite control to working equids, Foster community education and engagement through two‑way learning with animal caretakers, Train and mentor veterinarians, vet techs, students, and local service providers for long‑term impact, Promote awareness of working equid welfare and the essential support these animals provide to their communities
+Key Goals We Support: Deliver hands‑on medical care, farrier services, dentistry, surgery, and parasite control to working equids, Foster community education and engagement through two‑way learning with animal caretakers, Train and mentor veterinarians, vet techs, students, and local service providers for long‑term impact, Promote awareness of working equid welfare and the essential support these animals provide to their communities.

 Together with the Equitarian Initiative, we help broaden access to veterinary care and education that: